Pit Boss Beef Jerky

 Step 1: Prepare the Meat

-Trim off anything that is not muscle from your cut – any fats, gristle, membranes, etc anything left behind increases the risk of spoiling the end product during storage.
+The secret to successful beef jerky is to trim all the fat off the meat, brine overnight, and smoke low and slow.
+Trim off anything that is not muscle from your cut – any fats, gristle, membranes, etc. Anything left behind increases the risk of spoiling the end product during storage.

-Cut into thin strips, approximately 1/4 inch wide against the grain.
+Cut into thin strips, approximately 1/4 inch wide, against the grain.

 Remove the strips, and discard the leftover marinade.
 Dry the meat with paper towels, and dry coat with salt, pepper, and coriander.